 Now, you may be wondering how something with honey in it is low glycemic.
 Well, it technically isn’t.
-But today’s rendition of this recipe uses Nature’s Hollow Sugar Free Honey.
-And while it doesn’t taste identical to real honey, it’s close enough that it puts this amazing salad dressing back on the menu for me, even with my low glycemic living!
+But today’s rendition of this recipe uses either Nature’s Hollow Sugar Free Honey or my homemade honey.
+And while neither of these taste identical to real honey, they’re close enough that it puts this amazing salad dressing back on the menu for me, even with my low glycemic living!

 The obvious use for this honey poppy seed salad dressing is drizzled over salad greens.
 But it’s also good for marinating already grilled chicken breasts to add to your salad.